 Symptoms of CRPS may become progressively worse and cause loss of mobility.

-Center for Pain Management creates individualized treatment plans for CRPS patients that may include bone-loss medications, pain relievers, and nerve blocks, as well as counseling and physical therapy.
+Center for Pain Management creates individualized treatment plans for CRPS patients that may include nerve blocks and implanted intrathecal pumps that deliver opioid and non-opioid medication, at a fraction of the oral dosage.
 Spinal cord stimulators and dorsal root ganglion stimulators (DRGs) are the most effective treatments for CRPS.